idvorkin/idvorkin.github.io/_posts/2015-11-02-books-that-defined-me.md

 ---

-Each of us is defined by the books we ride.
-Here are some of mine.
+Each of us is defined by the books we read.
+Here are some that defined me.

 ### Overall